craigmckeachie/react-course/VisualStudioCodeSetup.md

 }
 ```

-6. Create a `code` directory (as a sibling to the `docs` directory) where you will write code during the course and copy [prettier.config.js](./concepts/snippets/prettier.config.js) into it.
+6. Create a new directory named `code` (it is recommended to make `code` a sibling to the `docs` directory) where you will write code during the course and copy [prettier.config.js](./concepts/snippets/prettier.config.js) into it.

 ## Install a font for programming (optional)